 When summer vacation begins, many students will work summer jobs to help pass the time as they wait for the Fall semester of college to begin.
 Many reasons students work over the summer is to help with summer expenses such as movies with friends, weekend trips to the beach, and sporting events just to name a few.
 Summer jobs are also a great way to learn new working skills and to pick up on some tax knowledge.

 What do I need to know about summer jobs?

-Here are some tips about summer jobs that the IRS would want you to know:
+Here are some tips about summer jobs that the IRS would like you to know:

 - You will have withholdings from your paycheck for taxes.
 The amount withheld will be determined once you have filled out a W-4 (Employee's Withholding Allowance Certificate).